 Kelly Parrish DVMEmergency Veterinarian

 Dr. Parrish is passionate about client education, tail wags, and getting to the root of the problem.
 She completed her undergraduate and doctorate education at Auburn University (War Eagle!).
 During that time, she also led spay/neuter and wellness clinics in Nicaragua, studied surgery and anesthesia in Germany, and worked as a veterinary assistant at MEAC.
 She completed an emergency focused rotating internship in Phoenix, Arizona and has worked in several busy multi-specialty hospitals prior to moving to Blue Ridge to work at MEAC.
-The adorable hiking buddies in her photo are Tara and Char.
+Her adorable hiking buddy in her photo Char.

 Dr. Wendel enjoys being able to help pets when they need it most.
 She graduated from the University of Georgia College of Veterinary Medicine in 1991 and completed a rotating internship in Small Animal Medicine and Surgery in 1992.
 Since then, she has been practicing emergency and general practice medicine in the metro Atlanta and North Georgia mountain regions.
 On her off hours, she enjoys cuddling her three dachshunds, photography, hiking, and mountain biking.

 Tonya has been with Mountain Emergency Animal Center since July 2010 and serves as the center's Operations Manager.
 She has been in the veterinary field since 1997.
 She earned her Associates Degree in both Animal Sciences and Livestock Production at Abraham Baldwin Agricultural College in Tifton Georgia.
 In her spare time, Tonya enjoys barrel racing, pole bending and creating unique leather works.